 What is a Probation Period?

 A probation period is a trial phase at the start of an employment contract.
-It allows the employer and employee to see if the job is a good fit.
-During this time, the employer evaluates the employee’s skills, overall performance and suitability for the role while the employee decides if the job meets their expectations.
+It allows the employer and the employee to determine whether the job is a good fit.
+During this time, the employer evaluates the employee’s skills, overall performance, and suitability for the role, while the employee assesses whether the job meets their expectations.

 Key Features of Probation Period in the UAE: